EuroRiverCruises.com

 Prices Include:

-• 12-nights Cruise from Amsterdam to Basel in selected cabin category
+• 12 nights Cruise from Amsterdam to Basel (or reverse) in selected cabin category

 • Full board meals, including Welcome Reception, Captain's Reception and farewell dinner

-• Complimentary regional wine, beer, or soft drinks with all onboard dinners
+• Complimentary sparkling wine with breakfast; soft drinks with lunch; and wine, beer, or soft drinks with dinner onboard

 • Taxes